Home » Sweet & Savory Breads » Crescent Rolls

 Instructions

-• To Make Dough: In a small bowl, mix together 1/4 cup lukewarm water with yeast.
-Set aside to bloom for 5-8 minutes.
-It should become frothy and bubble.
+• To Make Dough: In the large bowl of a stand mixer fitted with the dough hook, stir together 1/4 cup lukewarm water with yeast.
+Let bloom for 5-8 minutes.
+It should become frothy and bubbles should form on top.

 • On low speed, gradually add flour 1/2-1 cup at a time to the bowl.
 After all of the flour is added, increase to medium and knead for 2 minutes or just until the flour has fully incorporated.
 (The dough will be softer and may be slightly sticky but don’t add any extra flour.)
-Cover the bowl with plastic wrap or a damp towel and let it rest for 30 minutes.
+Cover the bowl with plastic wrap or a damp towel and let it rest at room temperature for 30 minutes.

 • After 30 minutes, gently punch down dough to release air and gently pull it away from the sides.
 Brush a separate large bowl with vegetable oil, and transfer dough to bowl.
 Cover with plastic wrap sprayed with cooking spray.
 Chill in the refrigerator for 2-3 hours, no longer than 3 hours.
 (This allows the flavor of the dough to intensify.)